josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 ---

 > "This band behind me'll tell you that that trophy means more to me than owt else in the whole world.
 >
 > But they'd be wrong.
 >
-> Truth is, I **thought** it mattered.
+> Truth is, I thought it mattered.
-> I thought that **music** mattered.
+> I thought that music mattered.
 >
 > But does it?
 > Does it, bollocks.
 >
-> Not in the way people matter.
+> Not compared to how people matter.
 >
+> ...Because over the last ten years, this bloody government has systematically destroyed an entire industry.
+> Our industry.
+>
+> And not just our industry - our communities, our homes, our lives.
+>
+> All in the name of "progress".
+And for a few lousy bob.
+>
-> ...But when it comes to losing the will to live, to breathe, the point is - if this lot were seals or whales, you'd all be up in bloody arms.
+> ...if this lot were seals or whales, you'd all be up in bloody arms.
 >
 > ...Oh aye, they can knock out a bloody good tune.
 >
 > But what the fuck does that matter?"
 >